MicrosoftDocs/well-architected/well-architected/reliability/handle-transient-faults.md

 #### Determine if the operation is suitable for retrying

--   Perform retry operations only when the faults are transient (typically indicated by the nature of the error) and when there\'s at least some likelihood that the operation will succeed when retried.
-There\'s no point in retrying operations that attempt an invalid operation, like a database update to an item that doesn\'t exist or a request to a service or resource that suffered a fatal error.
+-   Perform retry operations only when the faults are transient (typically indicated by the nature of the error) and when there's at least some likelihood that the operation will succeed when retried.
+There's no point in retrying operations that attempt an invalid operation, like a database update to an item that doesn't exist or a request to a service or resource that suffered a fatal error.

 -   In general, implement retries only when you can determine the full effect of doing so and when the conditions are well understood and can be validated.
 Otherwise, let the calling code implement retries.
 Remember that the errors returned from resources and services outside your control might evolve over time, and you might need to revisit your transient fault detection logic.

 -   When you create services or components, consider implementing error codes and messages that help clients determine whether they should retry failed operations.
 In particular, indicate whether the client should retry the operation (perhaps by returning an **isTransient** value) and suggest a suitable delay before the next retry attempt.
 If you build a web service, consider returning custom errors that are defined within your service contracts.
-Even though generic clients might not be able to read these errors, they\'re useful in the creation of custom clients.
+Even though generic clients might not be able to read these errors, they're useful in the creation of custom clients.

 #### Determine an appropriate retry count and interval

 -   Optimize the retry count and the interval to the type of use case.
-If you don\'t retry enough times, the application can\'t complete the operation and will probably fail.
+If you don't retry enough times, the application can't complete the operation and will probably fail.
 If you retry too many times, or with too short an interval between tries, the application might hold resources like threads, connections, and memory for long periods, which adversely affects the health of the application.

 -   Adapt values for the time interval and the number of retry attempts to the type of operation.
 For example, if the operation is part of a user interaction, the interval should be short and only a few retries should be attempted.
 By using this approach, you can avoid making users wait for a response, which holds open connections and can reduce availability for other users.
-If the operation is part of a long running or critical workflow, where canceling and restarting the process is expensive or time-consuming, it\'s appropriate to wait longer between attempts and retry more times.
+If the operation is part of a long running or critical workflow, where canceling and restarting the process is expensive or time-consuming, it's appropriate to wait longer between attempts and retry more times.

 -   Keep in mind that determining the appropriate intervals between retries is the most difficult part of designing a successful strategy.
 Typical strategies use the following types of retry interval: